 • Does not contain sugar or other sweeteners. (it will not bear the term "liqueur" on the label)

 • May have a mildly, but not exceptionally, bitter taste.

 • Colored by infusion of natural herbs, although there are also clear, uncolored types.
 Does not contain artificial or FD&C colors.

 Other traditional absinthe ingredients include petite wormwood (Artemisia pontica), melissa (Melissa officinalis) and hyssop (Hyssopus officinalis).

-Absinthe is very high in alcohol content, usually in the 55% to 72% range (110 to 144 proof); for comparison, whisky is generally around 40%, or 80 proof.
+Absinthe is very high in alcohol content, usually in the 55% to 72% range (110 to 144 proof); for comparison, whiskey is generally around 40% or 80 proof.
 Absinthe, a high-proof concentrate, is intended to be served diluted with iced water at a ratio of approximately three to five parts water to one part absinthe.
-Alternatively it is used in small proportions as a cocktail ingredient, much like bitters.
+Alternatively, it is used in small proportions as a cocktail ingredient, much like bitters.

 What Does Absinthe Taste Like?